Controversial Police Encounters Fast Facts

 May 10, 1991 - A grand jury refuses to indict 17 officers who stood by at the King beating and did nothing.

 April 29, 1992 - The four LAPD officers are acquitted of beating King.
 Riots break out at the intersection of Florence and Normandie in South Central Los Angeles.
 Governor Pete Wilson declares a state of emergency and calls in the National Guard.
-Riots in the next few days leave more than 50 people dead and nearly $1 billion in damages.
+Riots in the next few days leave more than 50 people dead and cause nearly $1 billion in property damage.

 May 1, 1992 - Rodney King makes an emotional plea for calm, "People, I just want to say, can we all get along?
 Can we get along?
 Can we stop making it horrible for the older people and the kids?"